 Voluntary benefits are those that are used to supplement traditional benefit coverage.
 Most voluntary benefits fall under the “life needs” category, which includes health, security, personal and wealth accumulation.
 For example, voluntary benefits may include extra healthcare support to assist an employee during a health crisis.
 Other plans may offer cash assistance to help pay for bills during challenging times.

-Employers should also consider the influence of additional perks.
+HR departments and their organizations should also consider the influence of additional perks.
 While it may not always be obvious, employee perks can greatly impact an employee’s happiness and wellbeing.
 Some of the most common additional perks offered by modern businesses include flexible work hours, wellness programs and bonuses in the form of gift cards, lottery tickets, hotel stays or traditional paid bonuses.

 Get More Info On How Compensation And Benefits Are Related To Employee Motivation